 It's common for first-time homebuyers to assume that all the rules they see in popular media apply when purchasing a home in New York City.
 Unfortunately, that's not the case.
 Based on the ownership structure and building type, you can have wildly different buying requirements.
 It can be challenging to navigate with every building having different guidelines.

-There are three types of homes in New York City.
-Co-ops, condos, and single-family homes.
+There are three types of homes in New York City: co-ops, condos, and single-family homes.
 Each property type has different requirements about how much of the purchase you can finance.

-This quick guide will give a brief overview of how much money you'll need to buy in New York City
+This quick guide will give a brief overview of how much money you'll need to buy in New York City.

 Co-op:

-Co-ops are the most common apartment in New York City, and they are also the least flexible as far as financing.
+Co-ops are the most common type of apartment in New York City, and they are also the least flexible as far as financing.
 The upside to co-op inventory is that it's typically much cheaper than a comparable condo.
 Much of the older apartments are co-ops, and this ownership structure has been around for centuries.

 In co-op buildings, you own a portion of a company that owns the entire building.
 You DO NOT own your apartment directly, but you sublease the apartment from the co-op itself.
 It can be a bit confusing.
 Because you will own a company with your neighbors, the cooperative wants to ensure that every owner can pay their fair share.